-On January 5, 2012, Veteran's Court convened for the very first time in Department 31 under the leadership of Superior Court Judge Mark Johnson.
-Veteran's Court is a joint effort between the Riverside County Superior Court, Veteran's Administration (VA), and several Riverside County and City agencies including the District Attorney, Public Defender, Probation, Mental Health, Riverside Police Department, and other county Veteran agencies.
+On January 5, 2012, Veterans Court convened for the very first time in Department 31 under the leadership of Superior Court Judge Mark Johnson.
+Veterans Court is a joint effort between the Riverside County Superior Court, Veterans Administration (VA), and several Riverside County and City agencies including the District Attorney, Public Defender, Probation, Mental Health, Riverside Police Department, and other county veteran agencies.
 The Court specifically addresses the needs of Riverside County Veterans charged with criminal offenses, and it is a 12 to 18 month program that provides treatment and rehabilitation to Veterans.

 A key component of the program is mentoring.
 Veteran mentors are pre-screened volunteer veterans and are very critical to the success of the participants.
-Mentors provide support and guidance to the veterans in a way that is culturally competent, as they understand and relate to the military culture so engrained in Veteran's Court participants.
+Mentors provide support and guidance to the veterans in a way that is culturally competent, as they understand and relate to the military culture so engrained in Veterans Court participants.
 These volunteers dedicate countless hours each week to support the veterans and the program.
 Currently, there are three (3) veteran mentors.

-The goal of entry into the program is three weeks (21 days) from arraignment, the Veteran's Court referred form is completed by the client's attorney early in the Court process and the case is set in Department 31 for an eligibility hearing seven to fourteen days out.
-At this time the court requests mental health clinical assessments, which are done by the Clinical Therapist assigned to the Veteran's Court.
+The goal of entry into the program is that three weeks (21 days) from arraignment, the Veterans Court referral form is completed by the client's attorney early in the court process, and the case is set in Department 31 for an eligibility hearing seven to fourteen days out.
+At this time the court requests mental health clinical assessments, which are done by the Clinical Therapist assigned to the Veterans Court.
 Year to date MH has received 112 referrals and a total of 40 were accepted.
 The Superior Court has designated up to 50 participants in the program at one time but it will be raised to 100 later this year.

 The success of the program, both economically and socially, is reflected in many different ways.
-Veteran's Court saves State and County funds in the avoidance of prison costs (\$134.25 per day State, and \$142.92 per day at local jails) when participants are in treatment in lieu of incarceration.
-Also when the Veteran's Administration provided the treatment services, County treatment services were not utilized, saving in both duplication of services and cost.
-The most significant savings is human life - the veterans who fought for our Country and their families who sacrificed so much as a result.
+Veterans Court saves State and County funds in the avoidance of prison costs (\$134.25 per day State, and \$142.92 per day at local jails) when participants are in treatment in lieu of incarceration.
+Also when the Veterans Administration provided the treatment services, County treatment services were not utilized, saving in both duplication of services and cost.
+The most significant saving is human life - the veterans who fought for our Country and their families who sacrificed so much as a result.

-The very first Veteran's Court Graduation was held on July 26, 2013.
+The very first Veterans Court Graduation was held on July 26, 2013.
 There were a total of 4 Veterans that graduated, with over 100 people in attendance at the event.
 There were several agencies that attended this event including Public Defender, District Attorney, Sheriff's Department, Probation, Riverside Superior Court, MH Department, and a representative for Congressman Raul Ruiz.

-The second Veteran's Court graduation was held on January 31, 2014.
+The second Veterans Court graduation was held on January 31, 2014.
 There were a total of 7 Veterans that graduated, with over 80 people in attendance.
 This event also had several agencies attend including Public Defender, District Attorney, Sheriff's Department, Probation, MH Department, and a representative from Assemblyman Medina's Office.

-Veteran's Court Stand Down Training Event
+Veterans Court Stand Down Training Event

-On November 8, 2014 Mental Health Forensics hosted a Veteran Court Stand Down event.
-The guest speakers included representatives from the University of Washington, Drug Court Technical Assistant Project, a program of the Bureau of Justice Assistance, U.S. Department of Justice.
+On November 8, 2014 Mental Health Forensics hosted a Veterans Court Stand Down event.
+The guest speakers included Casey Trebisacci, Caroline Cooper, and Dick Grimm from the American University of Washington, DC.
+The American University of Washington, DC, School of Public Affairs Justice Programs Office, coordinates the Drug Court Technical Assistance Project which is a program of the Bureau of Justice Assistance, US Department of Justice.
 There were 25 people in attendance which included representatives from Public Defender, District Attorney, Probation, Loma Linda V.A., Riverside Superior Court, and the MH Department.